 Civitavecchia is the port of Rome since the days of Roman Emperor Trajan (first century AD).
-But cruisers must be aware that the Eternal City is not a stone's throw away.
+But cruise passengers must know that the Eternal City is not a stone's throw away from the port in the costal city of Civitavecchia.

 - Where is the Port of Civitavecchia